Are you an Amazon seller looking to maximize your profits and minimize your advertising costs?

 Conversely, if you identify that one of the three placements significantly outperforms the others in terms of ACoS, increasing the placement modifier for that particular placement will enable you to drive more sales with a better ACoS.

-In the first campaign, the “top of search” placement is performing worse than both the “product page” and “rest of search.”
-However, the brand is currently using a higher placement modifier for the “top of search” compared to the other two placements.
-Reducing the placement modifier for “top of search” could potentially help reduce wasted ad spend.
+As seen in the screenshot above, the “top of search” placement is underperforming compared to both the “product page” and “rest of search” in the first campaign.
+Still, the brand has set a higher placement modifier for the “top of search” than the other two placements.
+Lowering the placement modifier for “top of search” can potentially minimize unnecessary ad spend.

 Conversely, in the second campaign, the “Top of Search” placement is performing significantly better than the other two placements.
-Nevertheless, the brand isn’t utilizing any placement modifier for “Top of Search.”
-Implementing a placement modifier can help drive more orders from the placement with a better ACOS.
+However, the brand isn’t utilizing any placement modifier for “Top of Search.”
+Adding a placement modifier can help drive more orders from the placement with a better ACOS.

 Ready to get started with Adbrew?